flamurbeqiri1/WhatWeather/README.md

 # WhatWeather
 WhatWeather - iOS Weather app built in MVC and Dependency Injection.
+Some Unit tests included.

 Services are listed below:
   - **Backend Service** - that uses Alamofire library for network communication
   - **Image Service** - getting and caching images using Nuke Library
   - **Weather service** - that use both above services to list cities and returning images.

+# APP Features!
+  - Listing some cities
+  - Pull to refresh
+  - Detail info
+  - Sharing
+  - Animations

 Using Seguhandler in view controllers:
   - 1) Have view controller conform to SegueHandlerType